davg1789/WebApi.NetCore2.1/README.md

-Exemplo de API .Net núcleo 2.1.
+.Net Core 2.1 API example.
-3 CRUDs que usam DDD.
+3 CRUDs that use DDD.
-DI, migração, Swagger, C# e Sql Server.
+DI, migration, Swagger, C# and Sql Server.